Overview

 Program Documentation Binder

-To support long-term sustainability, I am developing a comprehensive implementation binder that will allow Regency Robotics workshops to be delivered consistently by libraries and student volunteers.
+To support long-term sustainability, I am developing a comprehensive implementation binder that will allow RAIL workshops to be delivered consistently by libraries and student volunteers.

 As each engineering activity is created, tested, and refined through live workshops, the corresponding setup guides, materials lists, volunteer instructions, and implementation resources are added to the documentation.
 This iterative process ensures the final RAIL implementation binder is based on real-world experience rather than theoretical planning.

-Once complete, the binder will provide libraries with the resources needed to independently implement the Regency Robotics workshop model.
+Once complete, the binder will provide libraries with the resources needed to independently implement the RAIL workshop model.

 Materials Used

-The workshop uses beginner-friendly robotics kits and reusable activity station materials designed for repeated implementation.
+RAIL workshops use beginner-friendly robotics kits and reusable activity materials designed for repeated implementation.

 Materials include: